Dahn-YoungDong/finalproject/README.md

 *Nov 30th*
 Finished prelim analysis.
 Produced an ancestry proportion graph, and a comparative plot of both spatially interpolated ancestry coefficients and population location mapped on elevation.

+I will no longer consider TreeMix for this project.

 *Nov 24th:*
 still figuring out the structure for minimal viability analysis.